Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 - Viewing results in **Results** tab &mdash; View the paginated results of the query.
 - Sorting results &mdash; Click on the column header to sort the results by that column.
-- Exporting to CSV &mdash; On the top right of the table, click the three-dot ellipsis (`...`) button and select **Export to CSV** to export the dataset.
+- Exporting to CSV &mdash; On the top right of the table, click the download button to export the dataset.
 <Lightbox src="/img/docs/dbt-insights/insights-export-csv.png" width="95%" title="dbt Insights Export to CSV" />

 ### View details
 View the details of the query by clicking on the **Details** tab:
-- **Query metadata** &mdash; <Constant name="copilot" /> AI-generated title and description, the supplied SQL, and corresponding compiled SQL.
+- **Query metadata** &mdash; <Constant name="copilot" />-generated title and description, the supplied SQL, and corresponding compiled SQL.
 - **Connection details** &mdash; Relevant data platform connection information.
 - **Query details** &mdash; Query duration, status, column count, row count.